jxmx/rf-exp-assess/README.md

 This site/code is one interpretation of the requirements of an amateur radio operator's obligations and method for ensuring compliance with the United States Federal Communication Comission's requirements for RF exposure safety and analysis as required in OET Bulletin 65 and other rules and regulations.
 This site is only guidance and may be incorrect or out-of-date with current rules and interpretations of such rules.
 Use of this site/code is solely at your own risk and the author(s) and operator(s) disclaim all liability resulting in any penalty or injury based on information from this site.
 This site must never be used to ensure public safety or for commercial purposes.

-## Licenses
-Unless otherwise noted within a paritcular file, this project's content is copyrighted under the MIT License.
-Notably, this project uses Bootstrap which is licensed under the MIT License with a different copyright holder and `js/calculator.js` which is copyright under the GPL v1.0 (yes 1.0).